kaushikgopal/RxJava-Android-Samples/README.md

 ### Double binding with TextViews

 Auto-updating views are a pretty cool thing.
-If you've dealt with Angular JS before, they have a pretty nifty concept called "two way data binding", where when an HTML element is bound to a model/entity object, it constantly "listens" to changes on that entity and auto-updates its state based on the model.
+If you've dealt with Angular JS before, they have a pretty nifty concept called "two-way data binding", where when an HTML element is bound to a model/entity object, it constantly "listens" to changes on that entity and auto-updates its state based on the model.
 Using the technique in this example, you could potentially use a pattern like the [Presentation View Model pattern](http://martinfowler.com/eaaDev/PresentationModel.html) with great ease.

 While the example here is pretty rudimentary, the technique used to achieve the double binding using a `Publish Subject` is much more interesting.